-This was the first Guild to feature a Florentine cutaway.
-It is a full-depth body guitar, suitable for jazz and blues.
-It remained in the Guild catalogue continually, although changing a little over the course of it's production.
+The Guild CE-100 Capri was a fully hollow deep body electric acoustic guitar, perfect for jazz and blues.
+It was the first Guild guitar model to feature a Florentine or "Old World" cutaway.
+It was a successful model and remained in the Guild catalog continually between 1956 and 1984, although changing a little over the course of its production.
 Most of these changes were also evident in other Guild models; pickups changed throughout the decades (most notably to Guild humbuckers in 1963), the scale was lengthened for a few years in the 1970s, and the mahogany neck was switched to maple from 1976.
+There were actually two models, the single pickup CE-100 and dual pickup CE-100D; other than pickups and related controls, these guitars were identical.

 The most similar instrument to the Capri was the Gibson ES-125C (single pickup) or ES-125CD (double pickup).
 Both had approximately the same body dimensions, materials (depending on year), necks, scale (again, depending on year) and price.